uselesstechjunks/leetcode/docs/source/applied/practical/prob.rst

 47. You train a transformer reranker on full impression logs.
 For long-tail queries, it often gives irrelevant results even when candidates are fine.
 What could be going wrong?

 *************************************************************************
-Product Categorization in Marketplace
+Section 10: Product Categorization in Marketplace
 *************************************************************************
 Problem:
 Given a noisy listing (title, description, image, maybe user tags), assign it to a category from a flat taxonomy of 300 classes, which are semantically related and possibly hierarchical (e.g., Electronics → Phones → Smartphones).

 *************************************************************************
-Ads Moderation: Modeling + System Design
+Section 11: Ads Moderation: Modeling + System Design
 *************************************************************************
 Q1.
 You are building an ad moderation classifier that must detect multiple violations such as: